 If you like the video format, please subscribe to my YouTube channel at @easytravel4u, I have tons of similar videos over there.

-Where to Stay in Tokyo First Time?
-Best areas to stay in Tokyo for tourists are:
+11 Best areas to stay in Tokyo for first-timers and tourists

 1. Shinjuku